-1. Amount of cash and cash equivalents as of the last day of the calendar quarter immediately following Borrower’s PPP loan application
+1. Amount of cash and cash equivalents as of the last day of the calendar quarter immediately following the borrower’s PPP loan application

-2. Dividends or other capital distributions (other than for pass-through estimated tax payments) to its owners during the period March 13, 2020 and the end of the loan forgiveness covered period
+2. Dividends or other capital distributions (other than for pass-through estimated tax payments) to its owners during the period between March 13, 2020, and the end of the loan forgiveness covered period

-4. Employee or Owners compensation in an amount that exceeds $250,000 on an annualized basis during the loan forgiveness covered period
+4. Employee or owner compensation in an amount that exceeds $250,000 on an annualized basis during the loan forgiveness covered period

-6. Did any publicly traded company owned 20% or more of any class of Borrower’s outstanding equity securities?
+- Did any publicly traded company own 20% or more of any class of the borrower's outstanding equity securities?

-8. On the date of Borrower’s PPP loan application, was 20% or more of any class of Borrower’s outstanding equity securities owned by a a private equity firm, venture capital firm or hedge fund?
+- Was 20% or more of any class of the borrower’s outstanding equity securities owned by a private equity firm, venture capital firm, or hedge fund?

-9. On the date of Borrower’s PPP loan application, was Borrower an affiliate or a subsidiary ( at least 50% of Borrower’s common equity or equivalent equity interest, directly or indirectly owned or controlled by) of a foreign, state-owned enterprise or of a department, agency, or instrumentality of a foreign state?
+- Was the borrower an affiliate or a subsidiary (defined as at least 50% of the borrower’s common equity or equivalent equity interest directly or indirectly owned or controlled by) of a foreign, state-owned enterprise or of a department, agency, or instrumentality of a foreign state?

-Finally, the SBA states that within five business days after the Borrower provides a complete form with all required responses, supporting documents, and signatures and certifications, the Lender servicing the loan is required to upload the form and documents to the SBA PPP Forgiveness Platform and separately input the Borrower’s responses to each question into the web form available in the platform.
+After receiving a questionnaire request from their lender, borrowers have 10 business days to return the completed form, along with any supporting documents, signatures, and certifications.
+The lender then has five business days to upload the form and documents to the SBA PPP Forgiveness Platform and separately input the borrower’s responses to each question into the web form available in the platform.

 - Not-for-Profit & Education

 - Paycheck Protection Program (PPP) Loan Forgiveness Assistance